 Clean up your debt

-As much as you can, pay off any “bad” debt.
-This means laybys, car loans, after pay debts and layby debt.
+As much as you can, pay off any “bad / short term” debt.
+This means laybys, car loans, credit card debts and credit defaults.
 As mentioned above, when it comes to credit cards and overdrafts, lenders look at the limits, not what is currently owed.
-Ideally cancel any credit cards and overdrafts, or if that’s not possible, get the limits reduced as much as possible.
+Ideally, cancel any lines of credit, or if that’s not possible, get the limits reduced as much as possible.

-The challenge of course is that paying down debt tends to eat away at your deposit.
-It can be a balancing act for which you need advice specific to your circumstances.
-As always, talk to a mortgage broker.
+The challenge is that paying down debt tends to reduce your deposit.
+This can be a balancing act, and you need advice specific to your circumstances.
+As always, talk to us for specialized advice!

 Establish healthy spending habits

-As always, the best first step is to get in touch with a mortgage broker.
-We can assess your current situation and advise you of your options.
+The best first step is to get in touch with a mortgage adviser.
+We will assess your current situation and advise you of your options.
+Contact us and get your property portfolio underway!